Alicepinch/stay-in-st-tropez/README.md

 This website is responsive and can be used across web browsers and different device sizes.
 Max-width was used for the different component sections to ensure that this could be scaled up as well as down correctly.

+### 404 page

+A 404 page has been created and styled so that if a user was to try and access a page that was not available or the user misspelled the web domain name then the 404 page could take them back to the homepage.

 #### Future Features

 - A subscription modal so users can sign up and recieve newsletters on all things St Tropez.